level2d/triptych-webflow/README.md

 Requirements:

 -   This module's attributes must exist on a Webflow image element.
+-   The Webflow image element must have it's `load` setting set to `Eager:lLoads with page`.
 -   This module only supports object-fit styles of "contain" or "cover".
 Make sure your root Webflow image element has the same `object-fit` style value as the `data-object-fit` attribute.
 -   The Webflow image element must be inside a containing div.
 The containing div doesn't need to have any styling.
 It just needs to exist.